sandreza/MarkovChainHammer.jl/docs/src/API/Continuous Time/empirical_generator.md

 Q[:, 1]
 ```

 For the other two states we observe that we only see state 2 transitioning to state 1 and state 3 only ever transitions to state 1, thus the matrix entries are ``Q_{32} = Q_{23} = 0``.
-The requirement that the columns must sum to then determins the other entries (or noticing that the probability of going to state 1 after having left state 2 is 1 and similarly for state 3).
+The requirement that the columns must sum to zero then determines the other entries (or noticing that the probability of going to state 1 after having left state 2 is 1 and similarly for state 3).

 This brings us to our first warning about constructing the empirical generator.
 It is most meaningful when there is enough timeseries data to stay within a given state for more than one "timestep".